Citizen Led Austin Safety Partnership C L A S P

 Do The Five - A quick method of Neighborhood Watch where residents are encouraged to watch out for two houses on either side of them and three across the street.

 Helpful Forms - Resident Roster, New Resident Welcome Flyer, Block Alert Flyer and many general links to other safety websites and pdf files.
+Block Captain Coaches guide newer volunteers throughout the neighborhood.

 Gracywoods also publishes an e-newsletter for their large neighborhood that is quite informative.

 The Rundberg Lane area has been the proving ground for some innovative community policing initiatives such as the "Stay Away" orders for chronic re-offenders.
 They joined with the North Austin Civic Association in several marches down Lamar to bring attention to the high crime rate in the area and petitions to the district attorney and judges for better solutions in sentencing that would help lower recidivism.
-Mary Rudig can be contacted at [email protected].
+Mary Rudig can be contacted at info@gracywoods.org.

 Getting to Know How krimelabb Can Help Your Neighborhood

+but behind the scenes there is a lot more useful crime data.
+Attending a demonstration is the best way to learn the tricks of using it.
+The most helpful feature of this site is that it makes the APD Incident Report Database searchable in various ways.
 Kelly LaHood, District Rep at this forum stated that she uses krimelabb to look up data frequently because of it's ease of use.
 Mary Arnett also uses it to compile data for her neighborhood e-newsletter which summarizes recent crimes.
+Jack also discussed the upcoming Alerts initiative which will enable neighborhoods to post info on suspicious activity

-Jack also discussed the upcoming Alerts initiative which will enable neighborhoods to post info on suspicious activity to anyone in the city in realtime.
-The info can be viewed by date or area.
+area.
 It is being reviewed and will be rolled out to a few neighborhoods and eventually to the entire city.
+Stay tuned!

 Neighborhood Crime Analyst Tool Box